google/glazier/doc/setup/about.md

 changes.
 In other words, we always attempt to minimize the need to generate new boot images by pushing most routine changes into Glazier's dynamic environment.

-For advanced users, we recommend creating a simple launcher which will run from startnet.cmd and retrieve Python and Glazier over the network.
+For advanced users, we recommend creating a simple launcher which will run directly from _winpeshl.exe_ leveraging _winpeshl.ini_ and retrieve Python and Glazier over the network.
 This prevents the need to generate a new PE if any changes are required to Python, Glazier, or any other bundled dependencies.

 ## Autobuild